-Train Times to Batu Gajah
+Train Times from Kuala Lumpur to Batu Gajah

 There are currently 16 direct train services from Kuala Lumpur Sentral Station to Batu Gajah.
-However, at the present time 7 out of the 16 train services from Kuala Lumpur to Batu Gajah only operate on Fridays, Saturdays and Sundays.

-Buy Train Tickets to Batu Gajah
+Buy Train Tickets from Kuala Lumpur to Batu Gajah

 Use the Search Box below to buy your train tickets from Kuala Lumpur to Batu Gajah.